Build 01 / Governed Marketing Localisation

 Architecture

-A controlled spine from source asset to reviewed output.
+A controlled spine from approved source asset to platform-ready working asset.

 01